 Mark-Jason RamesarBusiness Development Representative

-Mark-Jason is a business development manager for Caribbean Beat (Trinidad Sales).
+Mark-Jason is a business development representative (Trinidad Sales) for Caribbean Beat and CONTACT Magazine.
 He has years of experience in business development and marketing in the information and communication technology industry, working with market leaders like Fujitsu, bMobile and Digi-data.
 He has a passion for the outdoors and is an avid collector of outdoor gear.
 In his spare time, he challenges himself to explore various hiking trails in Trinidad or looks for a great fishing spot to throw a line.

 Jacqueline SmithProduction & Distribution Manager